Brain transplant

-A brain transplant or whole-body transplant is a procedure in which the brain of one organism is transplanted into the body of another organism.
+A brain transplant, brain cell transplant, or whole-body transplant is a procedure in which the brain of one organism is transplanted into the body of another organism.
 It is a procedure distinct from head transplantation, which involves transferring the entire head to a new body, as opposed to the brain only.
 Theoretically, a person with complete organ failure could be given a new and functional body while keeping their own personality, memories, and consciousness through such a procedure.
 Neurosurgeon Robert J. White has grafted the head of a monkey onto the headless body of another monkey.
-EEG readings showed the brain was later functioning normally.
-Initially, it was thought to prove that the brain was an immunologically privileged organ, as the host's immune system did not attack it at first, but immunorejection caused the monkey to die after nine days.
-Brain transplants and similar concepts have also been explored in various forms of science fiction.
+Electroencephalography (EEG) readings showed the brain was later functioning normally.
+Initially, it was thought to prove that the brain was an immunologically privileged organ, as the host's immune system did not attack it at first, but immune rejection caused the monkey to die after nine days.

 Existing challenges

-One of the most significant barriers to the procedure is the inability of nerve tissue to heal properly; scarred nerve tissue does not transmit signals well, which is why a spinal cord injury is so devastating.
+One of the most significant barriers to the procedure is the inability of nerve tissue to heal properly; scarred nerve tissue does not transmit signals well, which is why spinal cord injuries devastate muscle function and sensation.

 Alternatively, a brain–computer interface can be used connecting the subject to their own body.
 A study using a monkey as a subject shows that it is possible to directly use commands from the brain, bypass the spinal cord and enable hand function.
 An advantage is that this interface can be adjusted after the surgical interventions are done where nerves can not be reconnected without surgery.

 Also, for the procedure to be practical, the age of the donated body must be close to that of the recipient brain: an adult brain cannot fit into a skull that has not reached its full growth, which occurs at age 9–12 years.

 When organs are transplanted, aggressive transplant rejection by the host's immune system can occur.
-Because immune cells of the CNS contribute to the maintenance of neurogenesis and spatial learning abilities in adulthood, the brain has been hypothesized to be an immunologically privileged (unrejectable) organ.
+Because immune cells of the central nervous system (CNS) contribute to the maintenance of neurogenesis and spatial learning abilities in adulthood, the brain has been hypothesized to be an immunologically privileged (unrejectable) organ.
 However, immunorejection of a functional transplanted brain has been reported in monkeys.

 Partial brain transplant

 In 1982, Dr. Dorothy T. Krieger, chief of endocrinology at Mount Sinai Medical Center in New York City, achieved success with a partial brain transplant in mice.

 In 1998, a team of surgeons from the University of Pittsburgh Medical Center attempted to transplant a group of brain cells to Alma Cerasini, who had suffered a severe stroke that caused the loss of mobility in her right limbs as well as had limited speech.
 The team hoped that the cells would correct the listed damage.
+She died later on.